EDJNet/tidywikidatar/README.md

   dplyr::filter(value == "Q5")
 ```

-All functions that interact with Wikipedia and the related Mediawiki API
+All functions that interact with Wikipedia and the related MediaWiki API
 are not cached locally at this stage.

 ## How caching works